 Travel Tips: Welcome to the Yucatan, Mexico

 If you are from an English-speaking country, you might become fascinated by the Latino culture.
 My Spanish is poor but that did not stop me from booking outside of the hotel zone.
-I didn’t want to stay in the more Vegas-like areas of Cancun as the resorts lack Mexican culture and not to mention, are far too expensive (often in the $1400 and up per person / week range) for the budget traveler!
-I stayed in a downtown Cancun hotel and found it not only economical but perfectly situated near the bus station (aka The “ADO”).
+I didn’t want to stay in the more Vegas-like areas of Cancun as the resorts lack Mexican culture and not to mention, are far too expensive for the budget traveler.
+I stayed in a downtown Cancun hotel and found it not only economical but well situated near transportation (the bus station aka The “ADO”).

-I traveled from Toronto and could have saved a little by sleeping in a hostel but after doing some of that in earlier days, I have come to value the privacy of a hotel room.
-I chose a Mexican 3-star, which might be comparable to a 2-star in my homeland.
+I traveled from Toronto and could have saved a little by sleeping in a hostel but after doing some of that in other days, I have come to value the privacy of a hotel room.

-The hotel room smells of fresh paint but I could open a window to clear the air.
-It had air-conditioning, clean bed sheets and scrubbed bathroom.
-I don’t need everything to be perfect so long as it’s functional:
+The downtown hotel room smells of fresh paint but I could open a window to clear the air.
+It had air-conditioning, clean bed sheets and well-scrubbed bathroom.
+I don’t need everything to be perfect so long as it’s functional.

 Food was Inexpensive yet Edibly Delicious

 A cool breeze filters through the park grounds and musicians come to play and showcase their songs.
 You receive free entertainment while you eat!
-Some of the artists are so good you can’t help but support them by dropping a few pesos into their hat or purchasing a CD.
+Some of the artists are so good you can’t help but support them by dropping a few pesos into their hat or purchasing their art.

 I tried the hotel restaurant but found the eggs a little crunchy for my taste and the staff seemed very uneasy with my poor Spanish (Hint: Take a course in Spanish before traveling to Mexico!).
 If you really need a more traditional “cheap” breakfast, there is a corporate McDonald’s monstrosity only a few blocks away and not far from the bus station.
-Just follow the golden arches, they are visible for miles!
+Just follow the golden arches.

 I often visited the large grocery store on the corner.
 It has pretty much everything you find in G-7 grocery stores.
 The baked goods are somehow more extravagant than what you find in the North.
-If you really want to go cheap, you could shop and buy all of your food here, but be forewarned, having a lot of groceries in your hotel room might attract pests.
+If you really want to go cheap, you could shop and buy all of your food here.

 Although El Rey has “late” Mayan ruins (dating 1200-1500 CE according to the plaques), I saw patterns that would repeat at other Mayan sites.
 The signs gave an English explanation and you get the idea the Mayans devoted a lot of time & energy to their religion – temples are everywhere!